jlobasso/WebBuddy/README.md

 #### Custom Site Scripts

 * /custom-site-script files interacts with the page itself.
-* In /custom-site-script, each site availible have a folder in wich we have also each action availible.
+* In /custom-site-script, each site available have a folder in wich we have also each action available.
 Those files/actions interacts with the page itself.
 E.g. /custom-site-script/instagram/hashtags.js manage the hashtag actions inside instagram.
 All other interaction is through background.
-Remember that each site and action availible is defined in the ```profile``` JSON.
+Remember that each site and action available is defined in the ```profile``` JSON.
 * Actions performed on the page could affect other tabs or just the current tab.
 * Actions performed on the page are listened by originals scripts AND content/custom-site-script scripts, so /custom-site-script scripts must fight against the original code.
 Previous is also valid for styles.
 * The more we code in /custom-site-script the more we have to fight against the original code and styles.